5 Soft Skills Your Plumbing Business Should Recruit For

 A negative review can easily influence your rating and dissuade potential customers.
 A bad situation handled well, however, can earn a lifetime customer and a reliable recommendation.

 Therefore, one of the best ways to recruit plumbers is by asking them behavioral and situational questions.
-You can check out some great examples here.
 These types of questions allow you to learn about their personality and understand how they approach difficult circumstances.
 If their answers reflect a clam, cool, and collected approach–chances are they’ll be a great fit.
 However, if they come across as rash and hot-headed, this may be a red flag.

 Keep in mind that while you can teach technical skills, it will be an uphill battle to alter someone’s natural disposition.
 And at the end of the day, your employees are a representation of your company.
 You’ll want to ensure they reflect positively on the business rather than being a detriment to it.

 Check out the best dedicated Plumbing Software you’ll ever find!